ADF Logo

 How gender ideology fuels social transitions in the classroom

 The rise in secret social transitions has coincided with the rise in gender ideology.
 That’s no accident.
-Most people understand the fundamental biological truth: men and women are not interchangeable.
+Most people understand the fundamental biological truth: men and women are equal in value, yet distinct in design.
 But gender ideology claims otherwise.

 And that radical claim has come to the classroom.

-Socially transitioning a confused child in school follows a consistent pattern.
+Socially transitioning a confused child at school follows a consistent pattern.
 It can include school staff:

 • Referring to a child by an opposite-sex name or pronouns